AndersDeath/diary2/000-current.md

 # 07 September - Thursday - Yerevan - 343 day of immigration

 So, I got an invitation to Wunderflats.
 I will have a technical call tomorrow.
 I hope everything will be good.
 Also DRS MILE again didn't send money to me.
-It's awful bullshit that destroyrs me.
+It's awful bullshit that destroyers me.
 I am happy that this will be finished soon.
 I don't want to be there anymore.
 The product  turned to moe interesting direction, but management level sucks.
 Besides that I improved portfolio website significantly.